Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of congruences on monoids

 \begin{lemma} Fix a monoid $Q$ whose identity congruence is primary, so the non-nilpotent elements of $Q$ constitute a cancellative submonoid $F \subseteq Q$.
 The quotient monoid~$Q/F$ defined by the congruence

 is a nilmonoid partially ordered by divisibility.
-If $Q$ is finitely generated, $Q/F$ is~finite. \end{lemma} \begin{proof} This is more or less \cite[Proposition~VI.3.3]{grillet}, but here's the proof anyway.
+If $Q$ is finitely generated, $Q/F$ is~finite. \end{lemma} \begin{proof} This is more or less \cite[Proposition~VI.3.3]{grillet}, but the proof is simple.
 Every nonidentity element of $Q/F$ is nilpotent by definition, so when $Q$ is finitely generated, $Q/F$ is finite.
 The rest follows because every nilmonoid is partially ordered by divisibility; this is easy, and can be found in \cite[Proposition~IV.3.1]{grillet}. \end{proof}

-\begin{remark} It is a crucial assumption for Lemma~\ref{l:poset} that every element is cancellative or nilpotent, excluding idempotents.
+\begin{remark} It is a crucial assumption for Lemma~\ref{l:poset} that every element is nilpotent or cancellative, excluding idempotents.
 If every cancellative element is a unit, e.g.~after localizing at the nilpotent ideal (see Section~\ref{s:witness}), then $Q/F$ equals $Q$ modulo Green's relation. \end{remark}

 Concluding this section we comment on the notion of irreducibility for congruences which is, despite the close connection between binomial ideals and their congruences, quite different from irreducibility for ideals.